SwedbankPay/swedbank-pay-sdk-mobile-example-merchant/examples/java/README.md

 The application needs to ship some secrets.
 It does this naively via `src/main/resources/application.properties` file.
 This file is not included in the Git repository; instead, there is `src/main/resources/example.application.properties` which you can use as a template for your `application.properties` file.
 Just replace all the values in `<brackets>` with proper values and you are set.

+## Authentication

+The sample backend assumes the following HTTP headers to be present in all requests:

+* `x-payex-sample-apikey` - A fixed API key.
+The client applications must store this value securely and include it in all requests.
+* `x-payex-sample-access-token` - an access token identifying the current user / device.
+The client applications must store this value securely and include it in all requests.

 ## Data format

 The data format for the `merchantData` parameter in the `POST /paymentorders` API call is as follows: